Mass Timber: Rethinking Resources in Architecture

 As a renewable resource, mass timber has the potential to drastically lower CO2 emissions in construction.
 Maximizing the use of mass timber construction will significantly reduce environmental pollution and create spaces that promote physical and psychological well-being.

-Southstone Yards, a mixed-used development in Frisco, Texas, is currently the largest mass timber office building in the region.
+Southstone Yards, a mixed-use development in Frisco, Texas, is currently the largest mass timber office building in the region.
 This seven-story, 242,000-square-foot building is designed to foster wellness and sustainability, with a wood structure that provides both a natural aesthetic and a healthier work environment.

 The owners envisioned a warm, welcoming space that emphasized the structural timber and its connection to nature.
 Duda|Paine Architects, the design architect for Southstone Yards, focused on creating a tactile and visual relationship with the natural wood materials, while The Lighting Practice complemented the design with warm lighting (3000K) to enhance the wood tones.
 This approach emphasized the beauty of mass timber while aligning with the project’s goals of sustainability and employee well-being.